 A cat with an injured or infected paw may be hesitant to put weight on it, so you should also observe them walking to look for a limp.

-If you discover an injury or any other issue with your cat’s paw, you should take them to a vet for treatment.
+If you discover an injury or any medical issues with your cat’s paws, you should take them to a vet for treatment.

 It is worth noting here that sometimes, excessive claw-biting is actually the result of dental issues.
 If you have eliminated all claw-related problems, check your cat’s teeth.

 Biting its claws can mean a cat is frustrated or anxious

 Just as stress or nerves can cause humans to chew their nails, anxiety and frustration trigger abnormal nail-biting in cats.
 Stress in cats is a serious condition, and any sign that your cat may be suffering from it should be investigated.